mayur0614/mayur0614/README.md

 # 💫 About Me:
-🔭 I’m currently developing android projects <br>👯 I’m looking to work as an Android developer<br>🤝 I’m looking for help with<br>🌱 I’m currently enhancing my skills of flutter and jetpack as well <br>⚡Developer many real world project which are live working
+🔭 I’m currently developing android projects <br>👯 I’m looking to work as an Android developer<br>🤝 I’m looking for help with<br>🌱 I’m currently enhancing my skills of flutter and jetpack as well <br>⚡Developed many real world project which are live working

 ## 🌐 Socials: